Towards Interactive Reinforcement Learning with Intrinsic Feedback: Introduction

-To do so, we structure this paper as follows.
-Section \ref{sec:background} provides a general overview and background for RL and BCI.
-Section \ref{sec:irl} provides an overview of IRL, followed by Section \ref{sec:firl} which covers feedback-driven IRL works.
-Section \ref{sec:iirl} provides an overview of intrinsic IRL including recent works.
-Finally, Section \ref{sec:challenges} concludes by discussing challenges and future directions of research for intrinsic IRL and its parent fields.
+As such, this paper is structured as follows.
+The \nameref{sec:background} section provides a general overview and background for RL and BCI.
+To build the foundations of intrinsic feedback the \nameref{sec:irl} section provides an overview of the human input taxonomy, with a focus on advice, feedback, and the general motivations for incorporating human input.
+The \nameref{sec:foundations-LfF} section then provides a technical review of foundational LfF approaches and their validity to demonstrate how feedback can be used for learning.
+The \nameref{sec:iirl} section then provides an overview of intrinsic feedback, its motivations, what signals can be utilized, along with recent approaches.
+Finally, the \nameref{sec:challenges} section concludes by discussing challenges and future directions of interest relating to intrinsic feedback.